rust-lang/rfcs/0000-macro-value.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-If `$:value` is accepted now, `$:place` could be accpeted later if deemed necessary.
+If `$:value` is accepted now, `$:place` could be accepeted later if deemed necessary.
-`$:place` is usable in all the places `$:value` would be used (and saves a semantic move/copy before optimization,) but is much more complicated for its small additional benefit, so `$:value` is preferred by this RFC.
+`$:place` is usable in all the places `$:value` would be used (and saves a semantic move/copy before optimization), but is much more complicated for its small additional benefit, so `$:value` is preferred by this RFC.
 Matching function semantics,